 Disciple Bible Study

 Disciple Bible Studies are in-depth 36-week studies of the Bible that are held during the school year.
 There are four classes: Disciple I, II, III, IV.
 Although each study stands alone, it is recommended that you take Disciple I before any of the other studies.
 The remaining studies can be taken in any order.
-To get more information about the fall 2013 class, contact Karen Ediger.
+To get more information about the class, contact Karen Ediger.

 Wednesday Night Bible Study